Dying to survive: Facts about suicide in Ireland

 Failure - The fear around every corner

 The fear of failure is one of the greatest draws holding a man back in life.
-The fear of failing at risky things like a new job or at passing exams etc. is perfectly normal.
-The problem is when you begin to identify yourself as a failure at life just because you have had failures in your life.
+The fear of failing at risky things like a new job or at passing exams, etc., is perfectly normal.

-The way to shake off the failure mantra is to teach yourself first and foremost failing is normal.
+The way to shake off the failure mantra is to teach yourself, first and foremost, that failing is normal.
 Everyone fails.

 Repeat to yourself “I am not afailure, just because somethings in my life failed”.

-Eventually you will then be able to develop ways to manage failure as it happens and to learn from it so as to decrease its risk of return.
+Eventually, you will then be able to develop ways to manage failure as it happens and to learn from it so as to decrease its risk of recurrence.

 And this is how I got my life back after Cancer?

 Three months post-discharge from hospital.
 My cancer story seemed to come to an end.
 I was discharged from the day hospital.
-I had the internal tube removed that gave me chemotherapy during those 5 months as an inpatient.

-While the significance of this was real, I truly was passed my direct cancer treatment.
+While the significance of this was real, I truly had passed my direct cancer treatment.
 The cancer was gone, but my life was forever changed.
-I looked back, I tried to look forward, but in truth, I was still in shock.

 Who's in charge of you, You?